A. J. Greer: Professional

-In continuing his development path, Greer signalled the end of his brief QMJHL career to turn professional in signing a three-year, entry-level contract with the Colorado Avalanche on July 1, 2016.
+Continuing his development path, Greer ended his brief QMJHL career to turn professional, signing a three-year, entry-level contract with the Colorado Avalanche on July 1, 2016.
 After attending his first training camp with the Avalanche and eligible to compete in the American Hockey League, Greer was assigned to the San Antonio Rampage.
 In the 2016–17 season, Greer made his professional debut with the Rampage, scoring a goal in a 2–1 defeat to the Milwaukee Admirals on October 15, 2016.
 Making a seamless transition to the professional level, Greer was leading the Rampage and all AHL rookies in scoring before he received his first recall to the Colorado Avalanche on November 12, 2016.
 He made his NHL debut with the Avalanche in a 2–0 defeat to the Boston Bruins on November 13, 2016.
 Following a brief return to San Antonio, Greer returned to record his first NHL point, an assist on a Mikhail Grigorenko goal, in a 3–2 loss to the Dallas Stars on November 17, 2016.

 After his fifth game with the Avalanche, Greer was returned to the Rampage and continued his scoring pace, earning a rookie record with an assist in seven straight games, tying a franchise record for all skaters.
 He was selected alongside Spencer Martin as San Antonio's representatives at the AHL All-Star Game.
 As the team struggled down the stretch of the regular season, Greer appeared in 63 games for 38 points before injury concluded his rookie season.
 His contributions off the ice to the San Antonio community were recognized as he was awarded the Yanick Dupré Memorial Award as the AHL's Man of the Year.

 Greer scored his first NHL goal on February 20, 2019, when he scored the last goal in the Avalanche's 7–1 win against the Winnipeg Jets.
 With 33.5 seconds left, Greer jammed the puck in against Connor Hellebuyck.

-On October 19, 2019, in a game against the Milwaukee Admirals, Greer was assessed 40 minutes of penalty time and suspended for six games after he left the penalty box to fight Admiral's defenseman, Jarred Tinordi.
+On October 19, 2019, in a game against the Milwaukee Admirals, Greer was assessed 40 minutes of penalty time and suspended for six games after he left the penalty box to fight Admirals defenseman Jarred Tinordi.